-Accurate location of sampling sites is crucial to the success of the Bight'18 survey.
-Station maps and coordinates (latitude and longitude) are provided in Appendices A and B. Vessel positioning will be determined by means of a Differential Global Positioning System (DGPS) or Wide Area Augmentation System (WAAS).
-If, during a field-sampling day, the differential signal is interrupted or lost, sampling may continue using standard GPS.
+Accurate location of sampling sites is crucial to the success of the Bight'23 survey.
+Station maps and coordinates (latitude and longitude) are provided in Appendices A and B. Vessel positioning will be determined by means of Wide Area Augmentation System (WAAS) or Global Positioning System (GPS).
 If a vessel with an integrated GPS is not available to work within the four types of inner coastal strata, using a hand-held device is an acceptable substitute.